-Snow mold is a lawn disease which shows up when an area of turf remains too wet, for too long, during colder months.
+Snow mold is a lawn disease that shows up when an area of turf remains too wet, for too long, during colder months.
 Do you find yourself asking "What does it look like?" or "How can I prevent snow mold?"
 Well, we answer these questions and more below.

 Why does snow mold happen?

-The most favorable condition for snow mold is a cold damp spot underneath snow or leaves for a period longer than 40 days.
+The most favorable condition for snow mold is a cold, damp spot underneath snow or leaves for a period longer than 40 days.
 When the snow on your lawn begins to melt and as the daytime temperature reaches between 30°F and 45°F, snow mold can begin to spread rapidly.
 Conditions worsen in areas where moisture is abundant, such as protected, shady, depressed areas.

 What does snow mold look like?